nikitavoloboev/data/docs/open-source/github/github.md

 - [clone-org](https://github.com/caarlos0/clone-org) - Clone all repos of a github organization.
 - [GitHub webhook notifications](https://github.com/KunoiSayami/github-webhook-notification.rs) - Simple webhook server that helps you forward GitHub webhook messages to Telegram.
 - [installer](https://github.com/jpillora/installer) - Quickly install pre-compiled binaries from Github releases.
+- [octokit-create-new-file](https://github.com/JasonEtco/octokit-create-new-file) - Creates a new file on a new branch and opens a new pull request.